deepjavalibrary/djl-demo/README.md

 2. openphish
 3. phishtank
 4. public GitHub faizann24
-5. Some custom entries of our own.
+5. Some custom entries.

-The dataset is an extension of Dataset found at [this repository](https://github.com/incertum/cyber-matrix-ai/tree/master/Malicious-URL-Detection-Deep-Learning).
+The dataset can be  found at [this repository](https://github.com/incertum/cyber-matrix-ai/tree/master/Malicious-URL-Detection-Deep-Learning).

 ## Model architecture